Elizaveta Kruglikova: Biography

-Kin
+Family

-Elizaveta was a younger sister of Nikolai Sergeyevich Kruglikov (16 November [28 New Style], 1861, St. Petersburg - 28 October 1920, Petrograd), an engineer best known for his service as deputy chief of construction of the Ussurian Railway (Vladivostok-Khabarovsk).
-He served under two successive chiefs of construction, Alexander Ivanovich Ursati (March 1891-October 1892) and Orest Polienovich Vyazemsky (October 1892-November 1897).
+Elizaveta was a younger sister of Nikolai Sergeyevich Kruglikov (1861–1920), an engineer best known for his service as deputy chief of construction of the Ussurian Railway (Vladivostok-Khabarovsk).
+He served under two successive chiefs of construction, Alexander Ivanovich Ursati (March 1891 – October 1892) and Orest Polienovich Vyazemsky (October 1892 – November 1897).
 In 1909 he was one of the founders of the Intimate Theater Art Society.
 Elizaveta painted a portrait of her brother in 1910, an excellent likeness of Nikolai Sergeyevich sitting on the porch of his country home and holding a book.